galaxyproject/training-material/topics/transcriptomics/tutorials/ref-based/tutorial.md

 > ### {% icon comment %} Advanced tutorial on visualization
 >
-> In this tutorial, we covered GO enrichment analysis with **GOSeq**.
+> In this tutorial, we covered GO enrichment analysis with **goseq**.
 To learn other gene set enrichment analysis, please have a look at the ["RNA-seq genes to pathways"]({{ site.baseurl }}{% link topics/transcriptomics/tutorials/rna-seq-genes-to-pathways/tutorial.md %}) tutorial.
 {: .comment}

 ### KEGG pathways